Monarch Recovery Management Phone Harassment?

 2:12-cv-04921-JFB-AKT Leriche v.
 Monarch Recovery Management

-Consumer Rights Law Firm, PLLC is a law firm that specializes in helping clients who are facing harassment from debt collectors.
-If you suspect that your debt collection rights are being trampled upon, contact our office to begin the process to stop the harassment you may currently be receiving from Aspen National Financial, Inc. Our office has been assisting consumers since 2010, and we have an A+ rating with the Better Business Bureau.
+is a law firm that specializes in helping clients who are facing harassment from debt collectors.
+If you suspect that your debt collection rights are being trampled upon, contact our office to begin the process to stop the harassment you may currently be receiving from Aspen National Financial, Inc. We offer a free consultation to discuss your case, and you may be eligible for debt relief.
+In many cases, attorney’s fees and costs may be covered if your case is successful.
+Our office has been assisting consumers since 2010, and we have an A+ rating with the Better Business Bureau.

 Call us at 877-700-5790 for immediate assistance.